Historic Albany Foundation has three major preservation programs - preservation advocacy, education, and technical assistance.

 Technical Services staff can conduct home site visits on appointment, to provide an assessment of the property and offer technical advice on best practices for preserving historic buildings.

 In cases where there is no alternative to demolition, Historic Albany Foundation salvages reusable building parts that would otherwise be lost.
-The Architectural Parts Warehouse, located at 89 Lexington Avenue, is the oldest continuously operating not-for-profit architectural salvage business in the country, with 10,000 square feet filled with everything from bath tubs to door knobs, mantles and mouldings to stained glass, all at affordable prices.
-Contact Erin Hunt, Warehouse Manager, for information at 518-465-2987 or click here to learn more about the Parts Warehouse.
+The Architectural Parts Warehouse, located at 89 Lexington Avenue, is the oldest continuously operating not-for-profit architectural salvage business in the country, with 10,000 square feet filled with everything from bath tubs to door knobs, mantles and moldings to stained glass, all at affordable prices.
+Contact the Warehouse Manager for information at 518-465-2987 or click here to learn more about the Parts Warehouse.